Skip to main content

 Weekly Columns and Op-Eds

 Americans prosper and create prosperity for others when they are able to keep and spend more of what they earn.
 April is Tax Month, and it can be a reminder that nothing in life is ‘as certain as death and taxes,' to paraphrase Benjamin Franklin.
 The federal tax code should be consistent, encourage economic growth, and allow Americans to plan with certainty.
+That is why I supported legislation passed in the House this month to reduce the tax burden on families, farms, and businesses by repealing the federal estate tax (or "death tax") and to make the sales-tax deduction permanent.

 April 16, 2015